Matt Berger

 Matt Berger (born October 10, 1993) is a Canadian skateboarder, competing in the street discipline.
-Berger currently resides in Huntington beach, California.
+Berger currently resides in Huntington Beach, California.

 Career

 At the 2021 Street Skateboarding World Championships Berger finished in sixth.

 In June 2021, Berger was named to Canada's 2020 Olympic team, in the inaugural skateboarding competition.
 Berger ultimately competed at the Tokyo 2020 Olympics, placing 20th overall.
+In 2024, Berger qualified for his second Olympics in Paris, and placed 11th overall.